nicolasagudelo/hero_journey/README.md

 <hr>

-To install the game go into the <strong>releases</strong> section from [this repository](https://github.com/nicolasagudelo/hero_journey) at github.
+You can find the code for the game at [this repository](https://github.com/nicolasagudelo/hero_journey) at github.

-Then at the very end of the releases page under the Assets section choose the file <strong>hero_journey.zip</strong> to download the game.
-After that you can unzip the file and execute the executable file inside <strong>hero_journey.exe</strong> to play the game.
+You can also download the executable on this [link](https://github.com/nicolasagudelo/hero_journey/releases/download/v1.0/hero_journey.zip)

 <hr>